Toyota RAV4 EV: Powertrain

-The second generation RAV4 EV combines a Tesla/Panasonic-designed and produced battery and electric powertrain with Toyota's SUV model.
+The second generation RAV4 EV combines an electric powertrain from Tesla and a battery produced by Panasonic in a chassis built by Toyota.

 The electric motor supplied by Tesla is an AC induction motor, a departure from Toyota's practice of using synchronous permanent-magnet motors in their hybrid electric vehicles.
 A fixed-gear open-differential transaxle has a gear ratio of 9.73.
 The RAV4 EV weighs 4030 lb, 470 lb heavier than a front-wheel drive RAV4 Limited with the V-6 engine.